fullstackedorg/workspace/docs/Develop/Files structure/Server.md

 ![FullStacked Server](https://files.cplepage.com/fullstacked/server.png)

-Here's what happens in details :
+Here's how this server acts on runtime when receiving an incoming request :

 0. The server receives a request with the path `/path/foo`